How to Remove Cat Hair From Everything

 Curtains

-The right tool here is a lint roller on a long handle, or a vacuum with a soft brush attachment.
-Run top to bottom.
+A lint roller on a long handle, or a vacuum with a soft brush attachment.
+Top to bottom.

-Curtains are the surface most people forget.
-Air movement and static both send hair toward them, and most curtain fabric is loosely woven enough to hold it.
-If the curtains are washable, throw them in the dryer for ten minutes (no heat) before the next laundry day.
-Most of the hair comes out in the lint trap before you ever wash them.
+Curtains are the surface everyone forgets.
+Air movement and static both push hair toward them, and most curtain fabric is loose enough to hold it.
+If they're washable, throw them in the dryer for 10 minutes on no heat before the next laundry day.
+Most of the hair drops into the lint trap before you ever wash them.

 For sheer or delicate curtains, the static brush attachment on a vacuum hose works without pulling threads.

-Long-term, linen and tightly-woven cotton curtains hold hair less than velvet or microfiber blackout fabric.
-If you're due to replace your curtains anyway, this is a good reason to avoid plush fabrics on the next round.
+Long-term, linen and tightly-woven cotton curtains hold hair way less than velvet or microfiber blackout fabric.
+If you're replacing curtains anyway, that's a reason to skip plush fabrics next round.

-The tool that surprised me was a pumice stone.
-Rubbed gently across cloth car seats, a pumice stone catches hair the way no roller ever does, and the hair clumps together where you can pick it up.
-The stone wears down with use, but a five-dollar pumice stone outlasts a year of weekly cleanups.
+A pumice stone, this one surprised me.
+Rubbed gently across cloth car seats, it catches hair the way no roller does, and the hair clumps right up where you can grab it.
+The stone wears down, but a $5 pumice stone outlasts a year of weekly cleanups.

-For a full cleanup: vacuum with a crevice tool first (the seams collect the worst of it), then the pumice stone for embedded hair, then a ChomChom for the top-layer fluff.
+For a full cleanup, vacuum with a crevice tool first (the seams hide the worst of it), then the pumice stone for embedded hair, then a ChomChom on the top-layer fluff.

-For floormats, rubber mats are dramatically easier to clean than cloth.
+For floormats, rubber mats are way easier to clean than cloth.
 If you're replacing yours, switch.

-The right tool here is a FurZapper silicone disc.
-Throw one in the wash, leave it through the dryer cycle.
+A FurZapper silicone disc.
+Throw one in the wash, leave it in through the dryer cycle.

-The reason hair survives a wash and ends up redistributed across the rest of the load is that the agitator alone has nowhere to send it.
-A silicone disc gives the loose hair a tacky surface to stick to, and it ends up either rinsed down the drain or pushed into the dryer's lint trap.
+Hair survives a wash and ends up redistributed across the rest of the load because the agitator has nowhere to send it.
+A silicone disc gives the loose hair a tacky surface to grab, and it ends up either rinsed down the drain or shoved into the dryer's lint trap.

-Use one disc per pet.
-This is the manufacturer's recommendation and it checks out.
-A single FurZapper in a heavy-shed load is overwhelmed quickly.
+One disc per pet.
+With my 3 cats that's 3 discs.
+The manufacturer says the same thing and it checks out, a single FurZapper in a heavy-shed load gets overwhelmed fast.

-What about dryer sheets?
-They help marginally with static, which marginally helps hair release into the lint trap.
-Bounce Pet Hair Mega Sheets are fine but I can't tell they do more than regular dryer sheets.
+Dryer sheets?
+They help a little with static, which helps a little with hair release.
+Bounce Pet Hair Mega Sheets are fine but honestly I can't tell they do more than regular dryer sheets.

 Clean the lint trap every load.
-A loaded lint trap blocks airflow and dramatically reduces how much hair ends up there.
-It sounds obvious.
-People still forget.
+A clogged trap blocks airflow and dramatically cuts how much hair ends up there.
+Sounds obvious, people still forget.

 The kit